Is Ceramic Coating Really Worth It?

 Before investing time and money into a detailing product, you should do your homework well and get the facts straight.
 Only by having a clear understanding regarding what each product does and doesn’t you can ensure you will not end up disappointed with the results you get.

 If you are not absolutely new to the detailing market, you probably have heard about ceramic coatings by now.
-Claims about these types of paint sealants can be found everywhere online from blogs and coating companies’ websites, to forums and customer reviews.
+Claims about these types of paint sealants can be found everywhere online, from blogs and coating companies’ websites to forums and customer reviews.
 Some people praise ceramic coatings and have nothing bad to say about them, while others are more reticent.

 So… what’s the truth?

-When it comes to deciding whether ceramic coating is worth it or not, let’s first see what these types of paint sealant products are made of.
+When it comes to deciding whether the ceramic coating is worth it or not, let’s first see what these types of paint sealant products are made of.

 What Are Ceramic Coatings?

 If you skipped some chemistry classes like many of us here, you might find chemical compositions a bit confusing.
-To paint you a more clear picture regarding a ceramic coatings’ s composition, here’s what SiO2 is.
+To paint you a more clear picture regarding ceramic coatings’ s composition, here’s what SiO2 is.

 SiO2 is the essential ingredient of ceramic coatings.
-Derived from sand and quartz crystals, silica is a combo of two natural materials, silicon and oxygen.
+Derived from sand and quartz crystals, silica is a combo of two natural materials, silicon, and oxygen.
 These two can be combined with other various elements like titanium dioxide, polysilazane, triethanolamine, and water, resulting in a resilient coating.
 This viscous, liquid coating is basically what we refer to as ceramic coating.
-When applied on a hard surface, ceramic coatings form paint protection film that helps to keep the underlying surface protected and looking its best for a few weeks.
+When applied on a hard surface, ceramic coatings form a paint protection film that helps to keep the underlying surface protected and looking its best for a few weeks.

 If you are trying to determine which is the most worth buying DIY ceramic coating amongst all the ones existing on the market, look at their silica concentration.
-Don’t be fooled thinking that the more ingredients a product has the better.
+Don’t be fooled thinking that the more ingredients a product has, the better.
 Keep in mind this very important aspect: when it comes to ceramic coating resistance, the only ingredient that really matters is silica!
 The higher the content of SiO2, the stronger the formula.

 There is only one non-professional product that has managed to impress us with its SiO2 concentration, and that’s Nexgen Ceramic Spray.
 Wondering what makes Nexgen so special in our eyes?
 Its high concentration of SiO2, obviously.
 Nexgen comes with the highest silicon dioxide content on the market.
 13%!
 Pretty impressive, huh?

 But enough with Nexgen for now.
-Let’s get back to whether ceramic coatings are worth it or not, and look at some of their benefits that speak for themselves:
+Let’s get back to whether ceramic coatings are worth it or not and look at some of their benefits that speak for themselves:

 Ceramic Coatings Are Incredibly Resistant

 A true ceramic forms strong chemical bonds to the surface of the vehicle after it hardens.
 So once it’s applied, you cannot remove it simply by using paint cleaners or pressure washers.
-A high quality ceramic like Nexgen, although a DIY detailing product, can offer a protection that lasts up to 4-6 months, even if your vehicle faces extreme weather conditions.
+A high-quality ceramic like Nexgen, although a DIY detailing product, can offer protection that lasts up to 4-6 months, even if your vehicle faces extreme weather conditions.
 That makes it 4 times more resistant than other ceramic sprays on the market, its durability being easily comparable to professional products.

 Protection Against Pollutants

 Pollutants are one of the major problems our society is facing.
-Not only are pollutants hazardous for our health but they can also affect our cars.
-A high quality ceramic coating can protect your vehicle from many chemicals and pollutants produced by gasoline, brake fluid, generic cleaners, etc.
+Not only are pollutants hazardous for our health, but they can also affect our cars.
+A high-quality ceramic coating can protect your vehicle from many chemicals and pollutants produced by gasoline, brake fluid, generic cleaners, etc.

 They provide a “just-out-of-the-showroom shine”

 Cleaning your car often and still not getting that lustrous shine?
-Do you love driving cars, admiring them and dreaming about buying the latest model on the market?
+Do you love driving cars, admiring them, and dreaming about buying the latest model on the market?
 Then you must probably know quite well that there’s nothing like the shiny look a new car has.

 So if you are missing that gleam in the sunlight your vehicle had when you first laid eyes on it, ceramic coatings are worth giving a try, as they might help you get just that.
 Vehicles that have been ceramic coated get that amazing glossy/wet look that is usually only attributed to new cars.